Northeastern British Columbia.

 Bullmoose Mine Falls

-9. But it is possible to drive further for a few minutes along D33H road, which starts immediately to the right of the closed gate.
+9. It is possible to drive further for a few minutes along D33H road, which starts immediately to the right of the closed gate.
 You would drive by a few small lakes, and then

 10. There is at least another side road there too, but this one ends on top of the hill seen on the photo above.
 There is a gas industry installation with a backdrop of a neat chiselled rock.